AryaD011/A-Multi-Model-Dashboard-for-Live-Airline-Sentiment-Analysis-and-XAI/README.md

 source venv/bin/activate //*

-3. Install All Required Libraries
+3. Install Install All necessities Libraries.

-This project needs several libraries.
-You can install them all at once using the requirements.txt file.
+A number of libraries are required in this project.
+The requirements.txt file allows you to install all of them at the same time.

-pip install -r requirements.txt
+pip install requirements.txt.

 4. Train The Models (Run This Once)

-You must run the train.py script to train all three models and save them to your folder.
+To train all the three models, you need to run the train.py script and save them to your folder.

-WARNING: This step will take a long time (15-30+ minutes), mainly because of the GridSearchCV for the SVM.
+DANGER: The step will consume a lot of time (15-30+ minutes), primarily due to the GridSearchCV of the SVM.
 You only have to do this once.

 python train.py

-You will see several new files appear, like svm_model.joblib, nb_model.joblib, and dl_model.keras.
+Some new files will appear such as svm model joblib, nb model joblib and learning model in the form of keras.

 5. Run the Streamlit App

-Once the models are trained, you can start the web application.
+After the training of the models, the web application can be launched.

 python -m streamlit run app.py

-Your web browser should automatically open to the app.
+This will open the web.

 Experiments/Results Summary

-We conducted experiments to find the best-performing model.
-Our "experiment" involved training three distinct models and, for the SVM, conducting a hyperparameter search.
+We tested different models to determine the most performing model.
+We used three different models and (in the case of SVM) a hyperparameter search as part of our experiment.

 Hyperparameter Experiment

-We used GridSearchCV to test various settings for our SVC model.
-The search concluded that the best-performing parameters were {'clf__C': 1, 'tfidf__ngram_range': (1, 2)}, which means a regularization strength of 1.0 and using both single words (1-grams) and two-word pairs (2-grams) were optimal.
+GridSearchCV was used to evaluate different settings of our SVC model.
+The final parameters that appeared to be most effective were {'clf__C': 1, 'tfidf__ngram_range': (1, 2)'}, meaning that the strength of regularization of 1.0 and the two-word combinations (2-grams) were the most successful.

 Performance Comparison

-The models were evaluated on a 20% test split of the data (this was done in our sentiment_analysis.py script).
-The results clearly show the Tuned SVM is the most balanced and accurate model, while the Naive Bayes model performed poorly.
+On this test split (20 percent), the models were tested (this was performed in our sentiment_analysis.py script).
+The findings provide evident results that Tuned SVM is the most balanced and accurate model and Naive Bayes model did not operate properly.

 Model